spiceai/blog/content/posts/project/adding-soft-actor-critic.md

   </div>
 </div>

-This model was proven to perform very well, better than Deep Q-Learning in most cases.
+In most cases, this model was proven to perform very well, better than Deep Q-Learning.
 The actor is trained to prefer actions associated with the best values from the critic.
 The critic is trained to correctly estimate rewards (current and future ones) of the actions.

 Both will improve over time though we have to keep in mind that the critic is unlikely to evaluate all possible actions in the environment as it will only see actions from states that the actor is likely to take (the policy).